Where's the cheapest gas in Fairfield? - NewsBreak

 Where's the cheapest gas in Fairfield?

-(FAIRFIELD, CA) According to Fairfield gas price data, you could be saving up to $0.60 per gallon on gas.
+(FAIRFIELD, CT) Depending on where you fill up in Fairfield, you could be saving up to $0.41 per gallon on gas.

-According to a survey by GasBuddy, Bonfare at 2301 Walters Rd was the cheapest station in the area, with regular listed at $4.09 per gallon at the pumps Wednesday.
-That was compared to Chevron at 3000 Travis Blvd, where a gallon of regular was selling for $4.69.
+On Saturday the cheapest gallon of unleaded regular in the area was at Atlantis Fresh Market at 547 North Ave.
+Regular there was listed at $2.98 per gallon Wednesday, compared to $3.39 at Shell at 3232 Post Rd, which GasBuddy clocked as the most expensive station in the area.

 Check out GasBuddy’s list of stations in the area, starting with the cheapest: